BigRedT/no_frills_hoi_det/README.md

 - [Pretrained model](#pretrained-model)

 # Overview
-This repository provides code to train and evaluate an HOI Detection model that demonstrates strong performance on the challenging HICO-Det benchmark...that too without frills!
+This repository provides code to train and evaluate an HOI Detection model (implemented in Pytorch) that demonstrates strong performance on the challenging HICO-Det benchmark...that too without frills!

 **Why do we call it a no-frills model?**